Bible translations into Latin: The Vetus Latina, "Old Latin"

 The earliest known translations into Latin consist of a number of piecework translations during the early Church period.
 Collectively, these versions are known as the Vetus Latina and closely follow the Greek Septuagint.
 The Septuagint was the usual source for these anonymous translators, and they reproduce its variations from the Hebrew Masoretic Text.
 They were never rendered independently from the Hebrew or Greek; they vary widely in readability and quality, and contain many solecisms in idiom, some by the translators themselves, others from literally translating Greek language idioms into Latin.

 The Biblia Vulgata, "Common Bible"

-Earlier translations progressively replaced by Jerome's Vulgate version of the Bible.
+Earlier translations were progressively replaced by Jerome's Vulgate version of the Bible.